 The great saphenous vein is a large venous blood vessel running near the inside surface of the leg from the ankle to the groin.
 It arises from the dorsal venous arch at the top (dorsum) of the foot and drains into the femoral vein, the main deep vein for the leg.

-From the foot, it travels through the back of the knee area and ascends through a triangular opening in the thigh that is formed by two muscles and a ligament.
-Before reaching the femoral vein, it collects blood from several smaller veins, including the superficial gastric, superficial circumflex iliac, and superficial pudental.
+From the foot, it travels through the back of the knee area and ascends through a triangular opening in the thigh (referred to as the ‘femoral triangle’) that is formed by two muscles and a ligament.
+Before reaching the femoral vein, it collects blood from several smaller veins, including the superficial gastric, superficial circumflex iliac, and superficial pudendal.

 The great saphenous vein is sometimes stripped out of the leg to eliminate varicose veins.
 It is also used as the source of grafts in coronary bypass surgery.